craigthackerx/craigthacker-dot-dev/docs/_posts/2021-11-06-ranking-certifications-difficulty.md

 Now hear me out, if you are reading this and saying "_I have the 104, it was easy!_" - Sure, I get it, it isn't an expert level cert like Solutions Architect or DevOps Engineer, but, this exam has a **huge** increase in difficulty and at the time I took it, that was a little of a shock to the system.

-The difficulty jump from one of the expert certs to this one still there, I believe Microsoft has categorised these correctly, but the difference from the AZ-900 -> AZ-104 is astronomical, you need to know so much more about the platform to have a chance of passing, whereas I'd argue the AZ-900 could be guessed (it is advertised for non-technical people, so of course it is meant to be that way)
+The difficulty jump from one of the expert certs to this one is still there, I believe Microsoft has categorised these difficulty levels correctly, but the difference from the AZ-900 -> AZ-104 is astronomical, you need to know so much more about the platform to have a chance of passing, whereas I'd argue the AZ-900 could be guessed (it is advertised for non-technical people, so of course it is meant to be that way)

 - What does this Kubernetes YAML do?
 - What happens in a networking scenario, where VM1 tries to use VM3 as a router to talk to VM2.